-Falling poses a serious risk to the elderly.
+Falling poses a serious risk to the elderly in Brooklyn Heights.
 According to an article published by the CDC, over one-quarter of Americans over the age of 65 fall each year, making falling the number one cause of injury, both fatal and non-fatal, in this age group.
 We provide critical tips to avert elderly falls as we seek to keep our elderly safe.

 Falling not only poses a physical threat but also threatens one’s independence, self-confidence, and socialization.
 The elderly person’s mental and physical welfare, therefore, depends on preventing a fall to begin with.

-While elderproofing the home is a necessary step toward fall prevention, focusing on the individual may provide them with benefits far beyond that.
+While there are many factors to consider with respect to toward fall prevention, focusing on the individual may provide them with benefits far beyond that.

 - Regular Exercise: Techniques such as yoga and tai chi focus on balance directly, while weight-bearing exercises, especially for the lower body, may prevent bone loss and help maintain muscle mass.